Mexico nabs boss of once-feared Juarez drug cartel

 Carrillo, alias "The Viceroy," was captured after identifying himself with a false name at a checkpoint in the northern city of Torreon, national security commissioner Monte Rubido said in a press conference.

-No shots were fired in his arrest, Rubido said, adding that Carrillo was wanted on five charges related to organized crime and drug trafficking.
+No shots were fired in his arrest, Rubido said, adding that Carrillo was wanted on five charges related to organised crime and drug trafficking.

 "The criminal organization that he led up until today led to the strengthening in Chihuahua of various groups that at one time contributed to Juarez being considered one of the most violent cities in the world," Rubido said.